 Containers for Transport:

 Containers should have a tangle free material (sheet, towel, paper towel) on the bottom to prevent the animal from sliding around during transport and the container should be large enough to allow for good ventilation.
-Small holes can be made in the cardboard box prior to placing the animal inside.
 Water and food dishes should be removed when transporting.